flatpickles/sketchbook/WIP.md

 ## Johan's feedback (8/23):

--   maybe rename update method; "update" implies it runs every frame
+-   [addressed] maybe rename update method; "update" implies it runs every frame
--   passed to update:
+-   [addressed] passed to update:
     -   parameter key (from update)
     -   time (ms + frame count)
 -   think about how much infrastructure to provide / leave to other frameworks.
 Probably as minimal as possible
 -   check Unity lifecycle for ideas
 -   animation mode?
--   dev mode vs. prod mode
+-   [addressed] dev mode vs. prod mode
--   design: the art feels secondary with the panels floating over the top.
+-   [addressed] design: the art feels secondary with the panels floating over the top.
 Could be remedied with dedicated space for the canvas // no floating panels.
--   Wouldn't often want to see project list as a first-class citizen during dev mode.
+-   [addressed] Wouldn't often want to see project list as a first-class citizen during dev mode.
 That's kind of a portfolio feature.
 Could be remedied just by keeping the panel closed.

 ## Settings // app configuration